Truth: real roast turkey is not dry, tough and tasteless. Yet, every Thanksgiving…Americans expect that “dry” is what’s “normal” for roast turkey.

 For the last 12 years, I’ve taken my cue for preparing my Thanksgiving turkey from James Peterson, chef, culinary arts teacher and author of Glorious French Food.

-- Do NOT overcook.
-Like Peterson, I cook my turkey (unstuffed), about 8 to 10 minutes per pound, or until a thermometer inserted the hollow area between the thigh and leg reaches 145 to 150 degrees.
+Like Peterson, I cook my turkey (unstuffed), about 8 to 10 minutes per pound, or until a thermometer inserted the hollow area between the thigh and leg reaches 150 to 160 degrees.
 So, for example, a 10-pound turkey would take 80 minutes (1 hour and 20 minutes) to 100 minutes (1 hour and 40 minutes) to roast, in total.

-The USDA recommends cooking to a minimum internal temperature of 165 degrees, which might make sense if you buy a typical commercial Thanksgiving turkey, which is raised in a high-density confinement facility, where it endures overcrowding, poor sanitation and lack of access to outdoor space.
+The USDA recommends cooking to an internal temperature of 180 degrees, which might make sense if you buy a typical commercial Thanksgiving turkey, which is raised in a high-density confinement facility, where it endures overcrowding, poor sanitation and lack of access to outdoor space.
 But, if you buy a quality turkey, there is no need to cook to such a high temperature (because killing pathogens is not a primary concern.)

 Only juicy, super-tender roast turkey meat…just the way it should be.

 Keep it simple, and you’re guaranteed a delicious end result..
-That’s why an herb-rubbed turkey graces our table every Thanksgiving—recipe below.
+That’s why an herb-rubbed turkey graces our table every Thanksgiving—see recipe below.

 Herb-Rubbed Turkey with Jus